svthalia/concrexit/README.md

 0. Get at least Python 3.7 and install poetry and the Pillow requirements as per below.
 1. Clone this repository
 2. Make sure `poetry` uses your Python 3.x installation: `poetry env use python3`
-3. Run `poetry install`
-4. Run `poetry shell`
-5. `cd website`
-6. `./manage.py migrate` to initialise the database
-7. `./manage.py createsuperuser` to create the first user (note that this user won't be a member!)
+3. `make createsuperuser` to create the first user (note that this user won't be a member!)
-8. `./manage.py createfixtures -a` to generate a bunch of test data
+4. `make createfixtures` to generate a bunch of test data
-9. `./manage.py runserver` to run a testing server
+5. `make run` to run a testing server
-10. Go to the user you created and complete the profile and add a membership for full access
+6. Go to the user you created and complete the profile and add a membership for full access

 Testing and linting
 -------------------